-The partial ban of Prunus exploitation of 1991 which was lifted in 1992, the ban of felling decided in 1993, and the reduction of guotas in 2008 following the ban on the importation of Cameroon Prunus in the Europe, after the decision undertook by the European commission in October 2007.
+The partial ban of Prunus exploitation of 1991 which was lifted in 1992, the ban of felling decided in 1993, and the reduction of quotas in 2008 following the ban on the importation of Cameroon's Prunus in the Europe, after the decision undertook by the European commission in October 2007.

-But, even when the regulations were guite good, they were unfortunately insufficiently implemented, or not at all.
+But, even when the regulations were quite good, they were unfortunately insufficiently implemented, or not at all.
 Most often, the measures were prescribed only in the face of a tragedy such as the recent destruction of Prunus in Mount Cameroon and North west, when the tendency was to consider only the immediate causes, forgetting the root of the problem.
-For example, despite the official ban in 1991, a greater quantity (3900 tons) of Prunus africana was harvested and exported between 1991 and 1992 than in any preceding year, um) in the North West region of Cameroon.
-The National Forestry CITES Scientific Authority for plant species, October 2010 and a high level of corruption in the production zone doye 2004).
+For example, despite the official ban in 1991, a greater quantity (3900 tons) of Prunus africana was harvested and exported between 1991 and 1992 than in any preceding year, indicating the lack of law enforcement and a high level of corruption in the production zone (Cunningham, 1997 cit.
+Tieguhong & Ndoye 2004).